Runners knee recovery- an intro

 8 ways to help runners knee recovery

 - butt strenghtening!
 Yes you heard us right.
-Research is showing that strengthening of the butt muscles to improve the biomechanics of the entire leg is the most likely way to improve your knee pain.
+Research is showing that strengthening of the butt muscles to improve the biomechanics of the entire leg is the most likely way to improve your runners knee pain.
 Test yourself by standing on one leg and squatting half way down 5 times.
 If you can keep your knee centered over your foot while squatting then you have good gluteal function.
 If your knees wobble or moves inward you should focus on gluteal strengthening.

 - Balance training.
 This is an essential component of any knee rehabilitation program.
 Balance training restores your body’s coordination so that when you run your knee alighment is optimal.

 - Running form can have a dramatic effect on knee pain, especially if your knees roll in when you run.
-Improve running form if this is the case.
+Improve your running form if this is the case.

 - Try insoles or orthotics (custom foot supports) which may be able to support the foot in a way that reduces strain on the knee.